digicosmos86/MicroInventor/source/intro.rst

 How are lessons structured?
 -----------------------------------------
-In order to accomodate the needs of different classrooms, each lesson will specify the time required, so that the teachers can have the flexibility in structuring the lesson over different sessions/meetings.
+In order to accommodate the needs of different classrooms, each lesson will specify the time required, so that the teachers can have the flexibility in structuring the lesson over different sessions/meetings.
 Each lesson has instructional goals for computer science skills, cross-discipline skills, and computational thinking skills as higher order goals.
 The vocabulary and material required will also be listed.
 There will be an assessment at the end of each lesson to provide feedback to the instructors, so they can plan their lessons accordingly.

 Tips on classroom management
 -----------------------------------------